ian-howell/go-concurrency-primitives/README.md

 * ...
 * `Worker Pool` - Fan out work to multiple works to complete in parallel.

-## Learning Materials TODO

-More materials to include in the repository, things I personally need to learn more about:

- - indepth channels
- - go scheduler, runtime and os thread specifics
- - daisy chain is confusing!

 ## Attribution notice

 This repository was forked from [symonk's repo][fork].
 I intend to pretty